 Makeover Your Morning Mini-Challenge – Day 6

-Before something becomes a habit or a routine, it takes a lot of willpower to things happen.
-That’s energy that you will need for other things throughout your morning and busy rest of the day.
+Before something becomes a habit or a routine, it takes a lot of willpower to make things happen.
+That’s energy that you will need for other things throughout your morning and busy the rest of the day.

-Yes, it will take some willpower, mental energy, and drive at first to create the new morning habits, but once they are set, it will become automatic like brushing your teeth before bed.
+Yes, it will take some willpower, mental energy, and drive at first to create the new morning habits, but once they are set, it will become automatic, like brushing your teeth before bed.

 Watch out for moments when you slip back into your old habits and routines.
 It’s going to happen.

-Then one day you oversleep and can’t make it out there.
+Then one day, you oversleep and can’t make it out there.
 Or the weather turns too bad, you get sick or hurt, or something else pops up that keeps you from going on that run.

 If the weather is bad, do a quick workout at home, or head to the gym to run on the treadmill.

 If you overslept, try to squeeze in a few minutes of meditation or doing something to grow your business before you get back to the rest of your day.
-Most importantly get back on track with your regular morning routine as soon as possible.
+Most importantly, get back on track with your regular morning routine as soon as possible.

 Actively remind yourself to get back on track for a few days until a routine is firmly back in place.
 You’ll be glad you did when you start to see the results you’ve been hoping for.